rapid7/lockex/README.md

 producer at a time. *lockex* will let you startup many producers but only one will run if it has acquired a lock.

-* A long running cronjob and you want to guarantee that it runs on only on one host.
+* A long running cronjob and you want to guarantee that it runs on only on one host assuming the jobs all start within a small time window.

 Installation: